mrkobhrai/Event-Management-Application/README.md

  To go back to the repo root directory

  ### Universal Setup
+ Ensure these commands are installed:
+ - yarn
+ - node.js
+ - Homebrew

+ It might be worth installing react-native-cli globally through npm

+ -'npm install –g react-native-cli'

  Run the command:
- 'yarn add'
+ - 'yarn add'

  To install all dependencies via yarn.
  If you get 'unrecognized command' or equivalent error, then try:
- 'npx yarn add'
+ - 'npx yarn add'

  ## Running it on emulators
  ### Android
  npx react-native run-android

  ### iOS
- ONLY WORKS ON MacBooks:
+ ONLY WORKS ON MacOS:
  npx react-native run-android

 ## Running it on devices